Are you a beginner photographer who doesn’t want to spend much money on equipment?

 It has a 26.2-megapixel sensor, so you can get clear photos without zooming in too much.

-It also has an ISO range from 100 – 40000, making it simple to take pictures in critical situations.
+It also has an ISO range from 100 – 40000, making taking pictures in critical situations simple.

-The body is lightweight and compact, so it’s easy to carry around wherever you go.
+The body is lightweight and compact, so it’s easy to carry wherever you go.

 It also has built-in Wi-Fi, so you can easily connect your phone or tablet to share photos on social media.